gillianroberts1/flask_project_tennis_club/README.md

  * Courts should have a maximum capacity (singles and doubles) and users can only be added whilst there are spaces remaining
  * the club could be able to give members premium or standard membership.
 Standard members can only be signed up for off peak courts.
  * The club could mark its members as acitive/deactivated.
 Deactivated members will not show in the create bookings.
+ * add more details about member, address, dob, contact details, opt in marketing

 #### Advanced Extensions
 * add ability to rent out equipment such as racquets and balls